-President

-By Jan Paulsen

-Then we reported to the world church five years ago, we were a division whose area and membership had shrunk considerably.
+When we reported to the world church five years ago, we were a division whose area and membership had shrunk considerably.
 Two thirds of the division membership had been "lost" in the transfers that took place in the establishment of the Africa-Indian Ocean Division.
 What remained was all in Europe.
-That was somewhat traumatic for a division that for decades had been a service division working in partnership with many countries in Africa, and whose membership had been taught the meaning of "mission" in terms of that close
+That was somewhat traumatic for a division that for decades had been a service division working in partnership with many countries in Africa, and whose membership had been taught the meaning of "mission" in terms of that close relationship.

 So the years 1980-1985 were unusual for us.

-Boundaries Redrawn relationship.
+Boundaries Redrawn